 Error messages and logs

-Frequent garbage collection almost always causes high CPU usage on the master by one or more Puppet services.
-The master becomes CPU bound, slowing down all services.
+Frequent garbage collection almost always causes high CPU usage on the primary server (formerly called a master) by one or more Puppet services.
+The primary server becomes CPU bound, slowing down all services.

 The issue is most frequently caused by